Wynn Kay Hinkson — in Loving Memory

 That’s funny, I remember walking down the stairs singing Winnie the poo, and then he would grumble and start heading our way, and then we would run back up the stairs

-Katy (Niece - via Ray/Barbie)
+Katy (Niece - Ray/Barbie daughter)

 When Kiera and Erica’s pet rabbit, Fluffy, died he told us he did it.